Learn more about the rules and regulations for sending SMS marketing messages, so you can stay compliant while driving growth.

 - What the promotions are, and any conditions.

-Just because you have your customers’ contact information, doesn’t mean you should use it.
+Just because you have your customers’ contact information it doesn’t mean you should use it.
 You should only send marketing SMS to people who have agreed to receive them.
 The only exception to this is where there is a clearly defined customer relationship.

 The Privacy and Electronic Communications Regulations 2003 cover the sending of text message marketing.
 This legislation says that organisations must only send marketing text messages to individuals if you have agreed to receive them, except where there is a clearly defined customer relationship.